LERCAutomation/DataSearches-UserGuide/execute/execute.rst

 .. note::
 	Map layers will be labelled in accordance with the settings that are given for each map layer in the configuration document.
 These settings can override the above options in the following circumstances:

-	- If no `LabelColumn`_ is given in the configuration file, the map layer will not be labelled in any circumstance.
+	- If no `LabelColumn <../setup/setup.html#labelcolumn>`__ is given in the configuration file, the map layer will not be labelled in any circumstance.
-	- If the `OverwriteLabels`_ attribute is set to ``no``, the labels for this map layer will not be overwritten even if requested by the user.
+	- If the `OverwriteLabels <../setup/setup.html#overwritelabels>`__ attribute is set to ``no``, the labels for this map layer will not be overwritten even if requested by the user.

 .. _figLayerSettings: